digitalservicebund/ris-norms/doc/adr/0013-error-responses.md

 The response includes an additional `errors` array.
 The elements of the `errors` array can have the same fields as the global object.
 If no `type` is provided it is assumed that it is the same as the parent type.

-For both JSON and LegalDocML.de some additional fields are defined to reference parts of a JSON-object or LDML.de
-document:

-#### JSON
+### Extension Members (additional fields)

+We expect certain extension members to be needed by many errors.
+Therefore, here are some predefined extension members that can be used when needed and may not be used for other purposes:

 - `pointer`: a JSON-Pointer ([RFC-6901](https://www.rfc-editor.org/info/rfc6901)) referencing the field of the JSON object responsible for this error

-#### LegalDocML.de

-- `eid`: an eId (LegalDocML.de) referencing the part of the norm responsible for the error (preferred)
+- `eid`: an eId (LegalDocML.de) referencing the part of the norm responsible for the error
-- `guid`: a GUID (LegalDocML.de) referencing the part of the norm responsible for the error (optionally or as alternative to the eid)
+- `guid`: a GUID (LegalDocML.de) referencing the part of the norm responsible for the error

 ### Displaying messages for the user